apache/beam/website/www/site/content/en/documentation/sdks/java-multi-language-pipelines.md

 cases, [start the expansion service](#advanced-start-an-expansion-service) before running your pipeline.

-For the general use case, you can simply run your multi-language pipeline using Gradle, as shown below.
+For this example, you can simply run your multi-language pipeline using Gradle, as shown below.

 ### Run with Dataflow runner